-Jessica Bishop of the Budget Savvy Bride is back with another savvy addition to the BSB Collection at Download & Print.
-Her latest invitation suite is called Allison, and is inspired by a modern garden party.
-The bright florals come in three bold color palettes and remind me of summer, which just makes me happy.
+Jessica Bishop of the Budget Savvy Bride designed this addition to the BSB Collection at Download & Print.
+This invitation is called Allison, and is inspired by a modern garden party.
+The floral color palette can be customized online to match your wedding garden theme in any color.

 I'm on a bit of a die-cut kick right now thanks to the Martha Stewart punches, and as soon as I saw the Allison design I knew I had the perfect punch in my stash to coordinate with the flowers.
 I came up with a pocket invite edged in flower cut-outs.
-I chose a toned down color to the bright florals, but Lisa would of chosen to make the pocket out of an equally vibrant color.
+I chose a toned down color to the bright florals, but you might choose to make the pocket out of an equally vibrant color.
 It's all personal taste!
-The square invitation from the Allison set mounts to one side of the pocket, and on the reverse is the floral flap to hold the RSVP and enclosure cards.
-Download the free pocket template from the links below, and find the 16-piece Allison paper goods here.
+The square invitation from the Allison set mounts to one side of the pocket, and on the reverse is the floral flap to hold the RSVP, enclosure card and 4-bar envelope.
+Download the free pocket template from the link below, and click on the invitation, RSVP and enclosure card template links to begin customizing them online.

 Follow along with the video tutorial to see the easy steps involved in creating the pocket, or read on for the pictorial.